 My blog turned 1!
 This Blogiversary for Ritzy Mom is exciting, and a celebration like this needs Funfetti cupcakes!
 This post is a personal one of reflection, gratitude, and hope for the future.

 First, a big thank you to all of you for being part of this journey so far.
 When I started Ritzy Mom I had no idea what I was going to do with it.
 This blog was a way for me to get back into writing after a very long hiatus from my writing days.
 Many of you may not know that I aspired to a career in writing and journalism back in the day.
-I even had an article published in The Webster Kirkwood Times, a local St. Louis newspaper.
+My first journalistic accomplishment was an article I had published in The Webster Kirkwood Times, a local St. Louis newspaper.
 I’m still awaiting my byline, but I think I still get to be classified as a published journalist, right?

 During my childhood we had times of struggle.
 My Mom was a single Mom from the time I was 8.
 We didn’t have a lot of money after my Dad left us, and we went hungry sometimes.
 That early lack of food blossomed into an obsession with finding out all about ingredients and using my imagination to come up with food ideas.
-I have been cooking with my Mom since I was two, yet I never got to experience food, baking, and recipe development quite like I have since I began this blog.
+While have learned how to cook at a very early age, I never got to experience food, baking, and recipe development quite like I have since I began this blog.
 I have gotten a chance to try crazy dishes (like Big Brother Slop), and learn about incredible ingredients like Salep that create https://ritzymom.com/2018/06/19/stretchy-salep-ice-cream/!

 My Mother worked 3 jobs while also getting her PhD to give my sister and I a private school education at a time when we barely had money for bills.
 She did this without complaining, and even got my sister and I to volunteer for years to help those in need.
 To all of the single moms out there, you make a difference and you are heroes.